 Monthly Meetings

-RIPA holds a dinner meeting on the second Tuesday of each month (with the exception of July and August) highlighted by noted guest speakers from the aviation community.
+RIPA holds a dinner meeting on the second Tuesday of each month, with the exception of July and August.
+These meeting are highlighted by noted guest speakers from the aviation community.
 Dinner is $30 per person for members (reserved in advanced), $35 for non-members or non-reservation, or $5 for just coffee and dessert.
 Cocktails are at 6:00, Dinner is at 6:30, and the Meeting/Presentation is at 7:00 PM.
 See the listings on our Meetings & Events page for more details.

 Positive Connections